dstoppacher/dstoppacher.github.io/projects_and_publications.md

 <div class="text-image">
 	<div class="text-image-text">
 		 <p><b>The MultiDark-Galaxies are feature-rich catalogues generated from three independent SAMs applied to the 1 h-1Gpc MultiDark Planck 2 simulation (MDPL2, Klypin et al. 2016).
 These catalogues remain among the largest publicly available SAM datasets.</b><br>
-			 For this project, I combined and processed several terabytes of simulation outputs and carried out all preparation, testing, and data-reduction steps required for their public release as MD-Galaxies.
-My work included pipeline development (publicly available on GitHub), validation and consistency checks, and full documentation.
-I ensured that the catalogues were scientifically robust, reproducible, and publicly accessible and continued to provide technical and scientific support to users, helping to maintain the long-term value and usability of these community data products.
+			We provide scientifically robust, reproducible, and publicly accessible galaxy catalogues, along with technical and scientific support to users, helping maintain the long-term value and usability of these community data products.
 Figure adapted from Knebe, Stopacher, Prada et al. (2018).
 		 </p>
 	</div>
 	<div class="text-image-img">